Semester Abroad Petition Programs

-1. Make an advising appointment with the Penn Abroad Global Programs Manager responsible for the region in which you seek to study.
-During this initial meeting, you can expect to discuss your academic intentions to petition to study abroad at a particular non-affiliated institution or program.
+1. Attend a Semester Abroad Group Advising session to learn about the process and critical information about studying abroad.
+After this initial meeting, you can set up an individual meeting with the Global Programs Manager in charge of your region of interest.
+During this individual meeting, you can expect to discuss your academic intentions to petition to study abroad at a particular non-affiliated institution or program.

 2. If appropriate, a Penn Abroad Global Programs Manager will open your petition application within the Penn Abroad application portal.
 You will be required to follow the next steps:

 Provide information about the study abroad program or university of interest.
 Information should include but is not limited to, details regarding the university or program of interest, the program application deadline, lodging and meals, insurance, program start and end dates, exam dates, and any special university or program attributes (research, reputation, etc.).

 Make an appointment with the relevant home school academic advisor for petitions and receive academic approval from the advisor.
 It is critical that you receive home school academic approval as you may not proceed without this approval.
 If you are a dual-degree student, you should seek approval from your primary school first and then seek approval from your secondary school.

 3. Upon receiving academic approval from your home school, you may complete your petition application, which will require the following in addition to the standard Penn Abroad application: